 - Facilitates the pre-brief session each shift

-- Handles complaints of clients or personnel and directs them to the appropriate person
+- Handles clinical complaints and directs them to the appropriate person

 - Responsible for assembling and assigning roles to Outreach volunteers

-- Ensure enough volunteers in each area; moves volunteers to where they are needed
+- Ensures enough volunteers are in each area; moves volunteers to where they are needed

-- Rotates through all areas to ensure everyone on Outreach Team is satisified in their role
+- Rotates through all areas to ensure everyone on Outreach Team is satisfied in their role

 - Facilitates debrief at end of shift

 How to Start Volunteering

 We’re so excited that you want to volunteer at SWITCH!
 The first step to becoming SWITCH volunteer is to attend a General Orientation, where you will learn about our history and values, what a typical shift looks like, and the various roles that you can participate in.
 General Orientation dates are published under the Upcoming Orientations tab and a space can be reserved by emailing the Volunteer Coordinator.